 ONE: Ask your close family and friends if they have any of these items to hand down to you.
 With a little bit of elbow grease and a non-toxic cleaner, pretty much anything can be spiffed up to like-new condition.
 Babies use a lot of things for only a short time, so you’ll likely find a lot of hand-me-down items are in like-new condition without any need for elbow-grease at all.
 For things like mattresses, mattress pads, etc. I prefer to know the person and household I’m getting the item from, but you can also find pretty much anything for baby in great condition at local consignment stores, from local swap sites or Facebook groups, or even via eBay.
 If you are looking for a very specific model/color of an item, hand-me-downs may not be a good choice, but ask around anyway.
 You might be surprised that a friend sees the specific thing you want pop up on a local buying/selling group.
 It’s usually worth it to try to find something used for the cost savings alone, but it also has a great impact on the environment.
 The less we buy new, the better for our planet.

 TWO: Create a baby registry with items that will help you care for your beautiful new baby for the first year and beyond.
 Focus on multi-purpose items and things that can grow with your baby.
 When family and friends want to give you something for the baby, direct them to your registry.
 It might feel a bit awkward at first but most people want to celebrate and prepare for your baby in a way that is most helpful.
 A registry aids immensely in stemming the tide of baby items that you might not want or need from entering your home.
 For a registry website, we liked BabyList because you can add items from any store/website and you can add a description, which is helpful if friends and family aren’t familiar with a specific thing you are asking for.
+You can also add comments and items from anywhere if you Create an Amazon Baby Registry.
 Also in the note for a particular item you can again express that you’d be happy to get this item secondhand.
 While some family and friends will not feel comfortable with that, others will welcome the chance.

 Now for the nuts and bolts registry checklist!
 I also made the list into a Google doc without all of my notes if you’d like to print it out or save it that way.